firebolt-db/godocs/docs/sql_reference/functions-reference/string/lower.md

 # LOWER

-Converts the string to a lowercase format.
+Converts the input string to lowercase characters.

 ## Syntax
 {: .no_toc}